MotivatedBlueBoy/CME538-Big-Project/README.md

 - **Jupyter Notebooks Data Extraction**: Four notebooks each with a specific purpose in the data extraction
 - **Data Folders**: Two folders - 'Yearly' and 'AdditionalData' for organized data storage.
 - **Outputs data**: There is a 'final_data_processed.csv' at the folder.
 This data is only used for the EDA.
-- **Jupyter Notebooks Analysis**: Two notebooks each with different model (rfr, gbr) and one notebook for EDA (It is only purpose is visual, the model are the decided changes)
+- **Jupyter Notebooks Analysis**: Two notebooks each with a different model (rfr, gbr) and one notebook for EDA (It is only purpose is visual, the model are the decided changes)
-- **Additional resources**: 'GoogleNews-vector-negative300.bin' allows for one of more processes (word embedding).
+- **Additional resources**: 'GoogleNews-vector-negative300.bin' allows for one of our processes (word embedding).
 Please go to this https://github.com/mmihaltz/word2vec-GoogleNews-vectors to download it.
 ## Jupyter Notebooks Data Extraction
 ### TMDB Yearly Data Extractor.ipynb
 - **Purpose**: Extracting data from the TMDB website